hchan/tachyonsJourney/README.md

 Mission: Help molly the mammal carry an acorn from the Acorn tree to her home
 Game: Jumping game.

+# Chapter 8 - The smartest man in Earth's History
+As Earth evolved, the most brilliant scientist came to be.
+His name was Albert Einstein.
+He was famous for many scientific discoveries including special relativity and E=mc2.
+He also theorized that the universe wasn't static.
+Mission:  Add Mysterious Force of Gravity and Mysterious Force of Expansion to the universe to the universe model until Einstein is content
+Game: Create a 5 / 14 ratio of Mysterious Force of Gravity to Mysterious Force of Expansion This would later be known as Dark Mater (25% of the Universe) and Dark Energy (70%) of the universe Einstein had proposed that the universe was still expanding!!

 # Last Chapter
 Time: many centillion years later